id3v1669/nixos-flake/README.md

     2. **fix steam client flickering on nvidia hdmi**
     3. **find good parameters for csgo for tb option**
     4. **Cyberpunk crashes on hdmi, Env vars??**

+## Notes:

+OpenRGB Module is broken and installed manually